True Triton Awards

 These individuals go above and beyond to help advance our mission, on campus, in the community, and around the world.
 Whether by dedicating time to students and alumni, lending leadership skills to university initiatives, or acting as ambassadors for UC San Diego and higher education, True Tritons’ passion for their alma mater is both inspirational and aspirational.

 Nominate a True Triton

-UC San Diego has a history of disrupting the status quo, of looking deeper — beyond the surface.
-The same is true of the 200,000 Tritons out there in the world: alumni who are making a difference at home, in their communities and around the globe.
+UC San Diego has a history of embracing curiosity.
+The same is true of the more than 200K alumni out there in the world: Tritons who are expanding their horizons and reaching beyond their comfort zones.
+Every day, Tritons are making a difference at home, in their communities and around the globe.
 Nominate a True Triton today!